Council Bluffs man sentenced on child porn charges

 Law enforcement located a computer, cell phones and flash drives which were taken as evidence and analyzed, the release said.
 The forensic analysis revealed Pilger possessed numerous images and videos of child pornography.

-This investigation was conducted by the Council Bluffs Police Department and prosecuted by the United States Attorney’s Office for the Southern District of Iowa.
+This investigation was conducted by the Council Bluffs Police Department and prosecuted by the U.S. Attorney’s Office for the Southern District of Iowa.

 Sign up for our Crime & Courts newsletter